-Combine these physical effects with the propensity for violence, anxiety, and paranoia associated with meth use and, no matter how you define it, even one use is neither casual nor recreational.
+Combine these physical effects with the propensity for violence, anxiety, and paranoia associated with meth use and, no matter how you define it, meth use can hardly be considered casual or recreational.
 A movie, a dinner out with friends – that’s recreation.
-You don’t dabble in meth without taking a shortcut to addiction.
+You don’t dabble in meth without facing a very real risk of addiction.

 David Sack, M.D., is board certified in psychiatry, addiction psychiatry and addiction medicine.
 He is CEO of Elements Behavioral Health, a network of addiction treatment centers that includes Promises Malibu rehab, The Ranch outside Nashville, The Recovery Place in Florida, and Right Step treatment centers in Texas.

 You can read the comments or leave your own thoughts.

 Last reviewed: 21 Jun 2013